Jeff-Adler/AlgoPrepJavaScript/Data Structures/Hash Tables/Hash Tables.md

 - could add together all UTF values in a string
 - subtract 96 from alphabetic's character's code to get position in alphabet (i.e. 1 for a, 26 for z)
 - use modulo arrayLen to get index

+Time Complexity:

+- Insert: O(1)
+- Deletion: O(1)
+- Access: O(1)

+Hash tables: (non-cryptographically secure)

+- should be fast
+- distribute keys uniformly
+- be deterministic

+Separate chaining and linear probing: two strategies used to deal with 2 keys that hash to the same index